 Alexander's Law of 9x9

-Alexanro (KGS; Alexander Rødseth) suggested that if white has three groups on a 9x9 board, then white will lose.
-Or perhaps, better put: White cannot win by making 3 independent groups.
+alexanro (KGS; Alexander F. Rødseth) suggested that if white has three groups on a 9x9 board, then white will lose.
+Or perhaps better put: white has a hard time winning with three or more groups on 9x9.

 Being a simple idea, we were both wondering if: